imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README_UBUNTU.md

 4. Burn the Ubuntu .iso that you downloaded from Step 1 onto the USB using BalenaEtcher, the tool that you downloaded in Step 2.
 Press *Select image* and locate the Ubuntu .iso that you downloaded in Step 1.
 Press *Select target* and locate the USB drive that you have inserted (It may be /dev/disk2, but confirm the size of the disk matches to make sure).
 Then select *Flash*.

     *  NOTE: If the USB does not show up when you select *Select Target*, you must erase and reformat the USB to FAT32 first.
-A guide for how to do this can be found in [guides](./guides).
 Once this is done, repeat Step 4.

     * NOTE: Once BalenaEtcher finishes with USB, an error about the USB may come up saying *"The disk you inserted was not readable by this computer."* Go ahead and ignore it by pressing ignore.